ExerentPrime/Rivenvale/README.md

    - Register for a **free key** or purchase a **PRO plan** if you need higher limits.

 3. **Create the .env File**
-   - Inside your project root, create a file named `.env` and paste Discord bot token and OCR API key.
+   - Inside your project directory, create a file named `.env` and paste Discord bot token and OCR API key.
 The file should look like this:
 ```
 DISCORD_BOT_TOKEN=AAAa99A99AA9A9Aaa99AAA9A999Aa.aAAaaA.AAAAaAaAAA_aaaaa99999AaAaAaAAaa
 OCR_API=K99999999999999